Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 dv_sum.setZero();

-Perform the same process for angular velocity as for acceleration.
+We perform the same process for angular velocity:

 auto w = w_sum / sensingSteps;